blackfyre/flsun.community/src/guide/README.md

 - What else?

 Appendix 1: How to calibrate extruder E-steps on your 3D printer:
 1) Figure out how to send g-code commands to your printer.
 Use software such as:
+  - Pronterface
+  - Repetier Host
-a) Pronterface b) Repetier Host c) many others (e.g. serial terminal programs) You can search: how to send g-code using [my printing software] Try baud rates of 250000 (QQ) or 115200 (QQ-S/Q5).
+  - many others (e.g. serial terminal programs)
+    You can search: how to send g-code using [my printing software] Try baud rates of `250000` (QQ) or `115200` (QQ-S/Q5).
 2) Find out what your starting E-step value is, if you can.
-- For QQ, use g-code: M503
+  - For QQ, use g-code: `M503`
-Look at the M92 line, remember the number after "E" as the starting E-value (it's normally around 87 for the stock Flsun direct extruder).
+    - Look at the M92 line, remember the number after "E" as the starting E-value (it's normally around 87 for the stock Flsun direct extruder).
-- For QQ-S/Q5, use g-code: M205
+  - For QQ-S/Q5, use g-code: `M205`
-Look for the number right before the label "Extr.1 steps per mm".
-(it's normally around 367 for the stock Titan-clone extruder).
+Look for the number right before the label "Extr.1 steps per mm". (it's normally around 367 for the stock Titan-clone extruder).
-3) Only if M503 and M205 don't work and you're not sure of the value, then go ahead and set a known initial value for E-steps; otherwise, skip this step.
+3) Only if `M503` and `M205` don't work and you're not sure of the value, then go ahead and set a known initial value for E-steps; otherwise, skip this step.
-Send g-code: M92 E99 (replace 99 with a different guess if you want) Use this guess as the starting E-step value for later.
+Send g-code: `M92 E99` (replace 99 with a different guess if you want) Use this guess as the starting E-step value for later.
 4) Go ahead and set the hot-end to a temperature that will melt the filament you are using.
-Use the GUI or send g-code: M104 S200 (replace 200 with desired temp)
+Use the GUI or send g-code: `M104 S200` (replace 200 with desired temp)
 5) Note where the filament enters the extruder drive, then measure and mark a point on the filament 70mm from where it goes in.
 6) Wait for the hot-end to reach extruding temperature.
 7) Tell the printer to extrude 50mm of filament, slowly.
 Use the GUI or send g-codes:
-M83 (do once to set extruder to relative mode)
+   1) `M83` (do once to set extruder to relative mode)
-G1 E50 F200 (extrude 50mm at 200mm/minute, which should take 15 seconds)
+   2) `G1 E50 F200` (extrude 50mm at 200mm/minute, which should take 15 seconds)
 8) Measure the distance between the mark and where the filament goes in.
 With this measurement, we can calculate exactly how much filament was extruded.
 Calculate: extruded_amount = 70 - measurement